rebsonoliveira/sql-server/samples/manage/azure-sql-db-managed-instance/automation-functions/README.md

 **Software prerequisites:**

-1. PowerShell 5.1
+1. PowerShell 5.1 or higher
 2. Azure PowerShell 5.4.2 or higher
 3. Visual Studio 2017

 **Azure prerequisites:**

+Person who does the setup needs to have following rights:

 1. Azure AD `Privileged Role Administrator` role
-2. Permissions to add `Readers` permission for Function App principal on any of the following resource levels: Managed Instance, Resource group, Subscription
+2. Permissions to add `Readers` permission for Function App principal on any of the following scopes: Managed Instance, Resource group, Subscription.
+Associated scope depends on deployment and security policies.

 <a name=deploy-configure-this-sample></a>